gitacoco/major_studio/miniLab_Figma/README.md

 - **Dissolve**
 - **Instant**
 - **Smart Animation**
+    - Equivalent of Keynote Magic Move in Keynote or Inbetweening in Flash
     - Case 7: Bird Project 2 (Control Bar)
+    - Use tips:
         - The same layer name
         - Location in the layer hierarchy
         - Check by hovering
         - Tip: use it with restraint

 ### Sometimes: Overflow Behavior for Frames